 - More → 25+ best side dishes for Chicken Marsala

 Did you make this easy Chicken Marsala recipe?

 If you loved this easy marsala chicken recipe I would appreciate it so much if you would give it a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 - 2 boneless, skinless chicken breasts (cut in half horizontally)

 - Kosher salt and freshly ground black pepper

 - 3 Tablespoons extra-virgin olive oil

-- 8 ounces wild mushrooms stemmed and halved (about 2 cups) (I used chanterelle, oyster and shitake)
+- 8 ounces mushrooms (stems trimmed and halved (about 2 cups) (button, cremini, chanterelle, oyster and shitake are great options))

 - 2 Tablespoons unsalted butter